autonomys/auto-drive/README.md

-# Autonomys Data Storage Service
+# Auto Drive: Autonomys Network's Data Acess Layer

-This project implements a data storage service using the Autonomys Network's substrate-based blockchain.
-It provides functionality for storing, retrieving, and managing data chunks and metadata.
+Auto Drive is a decentralized content-addressed storage solution built on the Autonomys Network, leveraging its underlying permanent storage layer known as the Autonomys Distributed Storage Network (DSN).
+It provides users with a secure and efficient way to store, share, and manage digital assets with the assurance of long-term data persistence.

+Auto Drive offers a user-friendly interface for uploading and downloading files, as well as an [SDK](https://github.com/autonomys/auto-sdk/tree/main/packages/auto-drive) and API for developers to integrate storage capabilities into their applications.

 ## Features